How to Use Bearer Instruments for Privacy

 Cryptocurrencies like Bitcoin are a new form of bearer instruments.
 You can easily transfer large amounts of cryptocurrency around the world without the inconvenience of doing the same transaction with banks.
 Cashing cryptocurrencies out for cash may be more problematic as major exchanges will demand identification.
 You can use services like Local Bitcoins to cash out anonymously for cash.
 Bitcoin transactions are stored forever on the blockchain.
 If anonymity is important to you, use more anonymous cryptos like Monero.

 Physical cash is still one of the best bearer instruments.
-It’s still accepted in most places and it’s completely anonymous.
+It’s accepted in most places and it’s completely anonymous.
 The only time you’ll have a problem with physical cash is taking large quantities over international borders.
 Most countries have a maximum limit of around $10,000 for carrying ash over borders.
 Amounts of more than this must be declared.

 Gold and Silver